-Enterprise Social Media Management API, Webhooks, and Custom Integrations
+Enterprise Social Media API, Exportable Reports, and Agent Workflows

 Marketing tools that don’t talk to the rest of the stack create work for the marketing team and the engineering team.
-Social content, campaign data, analytics, and brand assets may need to connect with internal systems.
+Social content, campaign data, analytics, reports, and brand assets may need to connect with internal systems, BI tools, procurement workflows, and internal AI agents.
 Without an integration path, the brand spends quarterly cycles building one-off exports.

 Apaya Enterprise is built on an API-backed architecture.
 The user interface talks to the API.
 The API talks to the backend.
-That means enterprise integrations do not require inventing a second platform.
-They require exposing the right approved endpoints for the customer’s use case.
+That gives enterprise customers a clear path for integrations without inventing a second platform.
+The work is scoping and exposing the right approved endpoints for the customer’s use case.

-Enterprise integration patterns, including post sync, campaign sync, analytics export, notification routing, custom endpoints, and asset import, are scoped to the customer’s requirement.
-API access is not positioned as a public developer platform.
+Enterprise integration patterns, including content generation, campaign creation, post scheduling, publishing, analytics export, report generation, notification routing, custom endpoints, and asset import, are scoped to the customer’s requirement.
+API access is not positioned as a public developer marketplace.
+It is a customer integration and automation surface.

 What enterprise teams use a social media management API for